 Your house is put to auction, 110 days after the lender sends you a default notice.
 If you manage to clear the installments five days before the sale, the house shall be saved.
 Otherwise, the lender will have the right to sell your house and clear his payments.

-Hard money lenders are not as understanding as conventional lenders.
+Hard money lenders are not as understanding as conventional lenders so consider refinancing your mortgage soon if that’s at all possible.
 You will have difficulty to convey them your financial crisis and hard times being visited upon you.
 They lack a sympathetic ear for all this.
 While banks will help you to restore the mortgage, hard money lenders will deny any such luxury leaving you in complete disarray.
 So don’t be surprised if they rush through the things and act aggressively just to get their money back at the earliest.

 2. Credit score takes a hit